KyloKhant/Circuit-Designs/README.md

 Ultrasonic Sensor: Active between 9:00 AM and 8:00 PM.
 Triggers the alarm if an object is detected within 150 units.

-Infrared Sensor: Active outside the 9:00 AM–8:00 PM window (i.e., at night).
+Infrared Sensor: Active outside the 9:00 AM–8:00 PM window (i.e., during office hours).
 Triggers the alarm when motion is detected.

 Components Used:
 - Ultrasonic Distance Sensor(4-pin)